Date Published: 10 April 2018

 The LPA is a legal document that allows you (the “donor”) to voluntarily appoint a person(s) (the “donee”) to make decisions and act on your behalf if you lose mental capacity in the future i.e. you are unable to make a decision for yourself.
 A donee may be empowered with the authority to make decisions relating to your personal welfare and/or property and affairs.
 Personal welfare matters include decisions on where you should live, how you should be treated medically and your general day to daycare decisions.
 Property and affairs decisions include dealing with your bank accounts and properties.

 Imagine and put yourself in the shoes of Jayden:

-Jayden is well loved by his relatives but none of them are able to get along with one another.
+Jayden is well-loved by his relatives but none of them is able to get along with one another.
 Jayden speeds through a red light in his car one day and collides with another car at the intersection resulting in his car flipping.
 Critically, Jayden suffered a brain injury resulting in loss of mental capacity.

 Jayden did not execute an LPA.
 As a result, the onus falls upon his relatives to decide who should make an application to the Singapore courts under the Mental Capacity Act (Cap.
 177A) to be appointed as a deputy to make decisions on behalf of Jayden.

 As Jayden’s relatives are unable to come to an agreement on who should be appointed as a deputy, there is a delay caused in the court application.
 As a result of the delay, there is no access to Jayden’s bank accounts and there is significant hardship over Jayden’s hospitalisation bills.
 Eventually, Jayden is discharged but he has not made full recovery and still lacks mental capacity.
 In addition to this, as a result of the accident, he has lost control of his legs and is wheelchair-bound and his home must now be converted into a wheelchair-friendly home.